-- Conducted a randomized control trial to evaluate the IPM intervention for children between the ages of 5 to 12 years old with persistent asthma living in homes with pests.
+- Conducted a randomized control trial to evaluate the IPM intervention for children between the ages of 5 and 12 years old with persistent asthma living in homes with pests; and

 - Followed participants for one year and conducted assessments at baseline, six months, and at completion.

 FPHNY initially encountered recruitment challenges for the study.
 To address this challenge, the recruitment period was extended for six months, and the trial was expanded to include participants from northern Manhattan and Harlem.
 FPHNY also expanded its engagement with community-based organizations in the Bronx during the extension period.